trvrbrdgs/Crowdfunding_ETL/README.md

 ---
 ## Step Three: List categories
-After more data cleaning, needed to see what categories were extracted from data before cleaning further
+After more data cleaning, needed to see what categories were extracted from data before cleaning further Created a category_df and a subcategory_df and then converted both to "category.csv" and "subcategory.csv" files, respectively
 ![Listing categories](Images/List_categories.png)

 ---